WVUHPC/Introduction-HPC/_episodes/101-introduction.md

 * **Speed.** An HPC cluster has many more CPU cores, often with higher performance specs, than a typical laptop or desktop, HPC systems can offer significant speed up.
-* **Volume.** Many HPC systems have both processing memory (RAM) and disk storage to handle very large amounts of data.
-Terabytes of RAM and petabytes of storage are available for research projects.
+* **Volume.** Many HPC systems have processing memory (RAM) and disk storage to handle large amounts of data.
+Many GB of RAM and TeraBytes (TB) storage is available for research projects.
   Desktop computers rarely achieve the same amount of memory and storage.
-* **Efficiency.** Many HPC systems operate a pool of resources that are drawn on by many users.
-In most cases when the pool is large and diverse enough the resources on the system are used almost constantly.
+* **Efficiency.** Many HPC systems operate a pool of resources drawn on by many users.
+In most cases when the pool is large and diverse enough, the resources on the system are used almost constantly.
   A healthy HPC system usually achieves utilization on top of 80%.
   A normal desktop computer is idle for most of the day.